mmistakes/minimal-mistakes/_posts/2018-05-20-A-Toasty-Pomodoro-Timer.md

 classes: wide
 ---

 I've been putting some thought into how I can use my time more effectively lately and stumbled upon the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
-The very basic idea is that you work for 25 minutes and then take a 5 minute break.
-The idea is that if you structure your time like that you will be more productive and able to focus better.
+The basic idea is that you work for 25 minutes and then take a 5 minute break.

 ## PowerShell Time